JKuriata/JKuriata/README.md

 Aspiring Web Developer
 ----------------------

-I started my coding journey learning Swift from Playground.
-From there signed up for my first Code Nation course which taught me the fundamentals of Python, HTML, and CSS.
-I am now on my second course in which I have continued developing my web development skills with Javascript and React.
+I have graduated from 2 Code Nation courses and am now working on my own projects while I look for a junior position to expand my skills.
+I am comfortable working with Python, HTML, CSS, Javascript, and React.

 * 🌍  I'm based in United Kingdom
 * ✉️  You can contact me at [JK271096@outlook.com](mailto:JK271096@outlook.com)